rloman/helpdesk/README.md

 Repository for creating issues for everyone!

 # Manual
-Please enter any issue by clicking the issue button above!
+Please enter any issue by clicking the issues button above!